Home > overview analytical services > SEM // Asbestos analysis

 SBH-method

-Special demands on the laboratory analysis
+Special requirements for laboratory analysis

 Analytical options for the analysis for asbestos in plasters, fillers and tile adhesives

-We offer three suitable testing procedures based on VDI 3866, part 5, annex B:2017-06.
-VDI 3866 complies with standards of the IFA / BIA procedure 7487:1997-04 and ISO 22262-2:2014-09.
+There are 2 types of investigations based on VDI 3866, sheet 5:2017-06.
+VDI 3866 takes into account the requirements of the IFA / BIA procedure 7487:1997-04 and ISO 22262-2:2014-09.

 top of page